How to Make Planning a Wedding Welcome Party Easier Than You Think

 Why Should You Have a Wedding Welcome Party?

-Plus, no one is going through all that so that they can hang out by themselves.
-They came to see you and the awesome group of family and friends that also think you’re worth all that hassle, so throw a party and enjoy the fact that you’re together and ready for some fun.
+A lot of planning and travel arrangements go into everyone just getting to the right place at the right time Plus, no one is going through all the travel hassle so that they can hang out by themselves in their room.
+They came to see you and the awesome group of family and friends that also think you’re worth all that hassle.
+So throw a party and enjoy the fact that you’re together and ready for some fun.
+A wedding welcome party is a great way to kick off the festivities.

 Setting the Tone and Getting to Know Each Other